ipfungi/Portfolio/README.md

 ## Black hole raytracer

 I have created a simple black-hole raytracer in Python (see the source code).
 It highlights the gravitational lensing effect and the event horizon of a Schwarzschild black hole.
 The project can be summarized in three steps.
 First, we have to solve the light-like geodesic equation of General Relativity for a static black hole.
 Second, we have to consider the inverse situation in order to drastically reduce the computation time.
 The observer emits photons and if a photon hits a pixel of the background image, then this pixel is turned on.
-By processing recursively these two steps, I was able to obtain such images.
+By processing recursively these two steps, I was able to obtain such kind of images.

 ![A stellar Schwarzschild black hole in space.
 The background image is the famous Hubble field.](https://github.com/ipfungi/Portfolio/blob/main/raytracer.png "A stellar Schwarzschild black hole in space.
 The background image is the famous Hubble field.")

+This is the lensing effect and the event horizon of a stellar Schwarzschild black hole.
+The background image is the famous Hubble field.
 The python code has been created with numpy, matplotlib, and PIL (source code [here](https://github.com/ipfungi/Black-hole-raytracer)).

 ## Inspiral